allthroughthenight/allthroughthenight.github.io/_posts/2025-01-01-what-i-learned-this-year copy.md

 [We did it🏴🏴🏴](https://undelete.pullpush.io/r/PiratedGames/comments/1f0b9wm/_/ljtzpjm/?context=4): Getting hacked after checking if a cracked game would work.

+[Why does HTML think “chucknorris” is a color?](https://stackoverflow.com/questions/8318911/why-does-html-think-chucknorris-is-a-color): a holdover from the Netscape days with missing digits treated as 0.

 # Collections

 LLMs for praising and roasting your GitHub profiles